ipfs/ipfs-docs/docs/concepts/ipns.md

 Yet, there are many situations where **mutable pointers** are useful as a complement to immutability, for example, when publishing a website that frequently changes.
 It would be impractical to share a new CID every time you update the website.
 With mutable pointers, you can share the address of the pointer once, and update the pointer – to the new CID – every time you publish a change.

-The InterPlanetary Name System (IPNS) enables the creation of such mutable pointers to CIDs and are known as **names** or **IPNS names**.
+The InterPlanetary Name System (IPNS) enables the creation of such mutable pointers to CIDs known as **names** or **IPNS names**.
 IPNS names can be thought of as links that can be updated over time.

 > **Note:** Technically, an IPNS name can also point to another IPNS name or DNSLink path.
 However, it most commonly points to a CID.